tari-project/tari/RFC/src/Glossary.md

 In order to make Sybil attacks expensive and to provide an authorative base layer registry of [validator node]s they will need to lock up a amount of [Tari Coin] on the [Base Layer] using a registration transaction to begin acting as a VN on the DAN.

-## RegistrationPeriod
+## RegistrationTerm
-[RegistrationPeriod]: #registrationperiod 'The minimum amount of time that a VN registration lasts'
+[RegistrationTerm]: #registrationterm 'The minimum amount of time that a VN registration lasts'

 The minimum amount of time that a VN registration lasts, the RegistrationCollateral can only be released after this minimum period has elapsed.